Banff National Park

 The mountains were formed from sedimentary rocks that were pushed east over newer rock strata, between 80 million and 55 million years ago.
-Over the past few million years, glaciers have at times covered most of the park; today they are found only on the mountain slopes, though they include the Columbia Icefield, the largest uninterrupted glacial mass in the Rockies.
+Over the past few million years, glaciers have at times covered most of the park.
+Glaciers are now found only on the mountain slopes, including the Columbia Icefield, the largest uninterrupted glacial mass in the Rockies.
 Erosion from water and ice have carved the mountains into their current shapes.
-Archaeological evidence at Vermilion Lakes indicates presence of Indigenous peoples for more than 10,000 years in the Banff area.
+Banff National Park has a subarctic climate with three ecoregions, including montane, subalpine, and alpine.
+The forests are dominated by lodgepole pine at lower elevations and Engelmann spruce in higher ones below the treeline, above which is primarily rocks and ice.
+Mammal species such as the grizzly bear, cougar, wolverine, elk, bighorn sheep and moose are found, along with hundreds of bird species.

-The Canadian Pacific Railway was instrumental in Banff's early years, building the Banff Springs Hotel and Chateau Lake Louise, and attracting tourists through extensive advertising.
+Before the park was established, the Stoney Nakoda and other indigenous people lived in the area, where they maintained subsistence uses including hunting.
+In 1875, the Canadian Pacific Railway began construction of a transcontinental railroad through the park.
+Canadian Pacific Railway was instrumental in Banff's early years, building the Banff Springs Hotel and Chateau Lake Louise, which attracted tourists.
 In the early 20th century, roads were built in Banff, at times by war internees from World War I, and through Great Depression-era public works projects.
-The Icefields Parkway extends from Lake Louise, connecting to Jasper National Park in the north.

 Since the 1960s, park accommodations have been open all year, with annual tourism visits to Banff increasing to over 5 million in the 1990s.
-Millions more pass through the park on the Trans-Canada Highway.
 As Banff has over three million visitors annually, the health of its ecosystem has been threatened.
 In the mid-1990s, Parks Canada responded by initiating a two-year study which resulted in management recommendations and new policies that aim to preserve ecological integrity.

-Banff National Park has a subarctic climate with three ecoregions, including montane, subalpine, and alpine.
-The forests are dominated by Lodgepole pine at lower elevations and Engelmann spruce in higher ones below the treeline, above which is primarily rocks and ice.
-Mammal species such as the grizzly bear, cougar, wolverine, elk, bighorn sheep and moose are found, along with hundreds of bird species.
-Reptiles and amphibians are also found, but only a limited number of species have been recorded.